Menachem Mendel Schneerson: Recognition

-Schneerson's contributions to education and the betterment of mankind have been recognized by every president since Richard Nixon.
-In 1978, Schneerson became the first rabbi to have a U.S. national day proclaimed in his honor, when the U.S. Congress and President Jimmy Carter designated Schneerson's birthdate as "Education Day USA."
+Schneerson's work was recognized by every US president from Richard Nixon to Joe Biden.
+In 1978, Schneerson became the first rabbi to have a U.S. national day proclaimed in his honor, when the U.S. Congress and President Jimmy Carter designated Schneerson's birthdate as "Education Day USA".
 Each year since, the President has called on all Americans to focus on education in honor of Schneerson.
-In 1982, Ronald Reagan proclaimed Schneerson's birthday as a "National Day of Reflection", and presented the "National Scroll of Honor" that was signed by the President, Vice-President and every member of Congress.
+In 1982, Ronald Reagan proclaimed Schneerson's birthday as a "National Day of Reflection" and presented the "National Scroll of Honor" that was signed by the President, Vice-President and every member of Congress.

-Many officials attended Schneerson's funeral, including New York Mayor Rudolph Giuliani, Benjamin Netanyahu and the entire staff of the Israeli consulate in Washington.
+Many officials attended Schneerson's funeral, including New York Mayor Rudolph Giuliani, Benjamin Netanyahu and the entire staff of the Israeli embassy in Washington.

-President Bill Clinton penned a condolence letter "to the Chabad-Lubavitch community and to world Jewry" and spoke of Schneerson as "a monumental man who as much as any other individual, was responsible over the last half a century for advancing the instruction of ethics and morality to our young people."
-Israeli Prime Minister Yitzchak Rabin, cited Schneerson's great scholarship and contribution to the entire Jewish people and proclaimed "The Rebbe's loss is a loss for all the Jewish people."
+President Bill Clinton penned a condolence letter "to the Chabad-Lubavitch community and to world Jewry" and spoke of Schneerson as "a monumental man who as much as any other individual, was responsible over the last half a century for advancing the instruction of ethics and morality to our young people".
+Israeli Prime Minister Yitzchak Rabin cited Schneerson's great scholarship and contribution to the entire Jewish people and proclaimed, "The Rebbe's loss is a loss for all the Jewish people."
 Foreign Minister Shimon Peres cited words from the prophet Malachi as applying with particular force to Schneerson: "He brought back many from iniquity.
 For a priest's lips shall guard knowledge, and teaching should be sought from his mouth.
 For he is a messenger of the Lord."

 Shortly after his death, Schneerson was posthumously awarded the Congressional Gold Medal, honoring Schneerson for his "outstanding and enduring contributions toward world education, morality, and acts of charity".
 President Bill Clinton spoke these words at the Congressional Gold Medal ceremony:

 In 2009, the National Museum of American Jewish History selected Schneerson as one of eighteen American Jews to be included in their "Only in America" Hall of Fame.

 Schneerson's contribution with respect to comprehension of human emotion is considered by many to be unparalleled; as Elie Wiesel said of the Rebbe, "When the Rebbe was alone with anyone, it was an opening.
 He opened doors for his visitor, or his student or Chasid—secret doors that we all have.
 It wasn’t a break-in.
 It was just an invitation.
 And that was really the greatness of the Rebbe.
 I think the Rebbe had a great talent for that—one of the greatest and the best that Judaism has ever seen."
 Schneerson is often considered to be one of the most, if not the most, influential rabbis of the twentieth century.

+Apotheosis

+While considered the messiah by most of his followers following his death in 1994, one group has deified him.
+In the book The Rebbe, the Messiah, and the Scandal of Orthodox Indifference, it is mentioned that the small fringe group consider him the creator of the universe.